 Agroforestry Map

-The new, interactive European Agroforestry Map has been developed through intensive collaboration between EURAF and various projects including Reforest, DigitAF and – specifically for the Flemish component – Agroforestry 2025.
-This clear map, which shows not only agroforestry plots but also the up-and downstream sector, advisors, research institutions and other agroforestry actors, offers many possibilities and advantages:
+This clear map, which shows not only agroforestry plots but also the upstream and downstream sectors, advisors, research institutions and other agroforestry actors, offers many possibilities and advantages:

-Stimulating collaboration: collaboration between farmers can be interesting with a view to economies of scale.
+Stimulating collaboration: collaboration between farmers can be interesting in terms of economies of scale.

 - Think of joint implementation of planting or maintenance work, joint purchase of machines or planting material.
 In addition, farmers can find other links in the chain, such as advisors, contractors and buyers of products.

 - Organising the sales market and chain: buyers can see where certain products can be found.
-At the same time, farmers can see where tree nurseries or other suppliers are located.
+At the same time, farmers can locate tree nurseries or other suppliers.

 - Education, knowledge exchange and research: ideal for organising an information session or field visit in collaboration with a practical company, and also makes it easier for students or researchers to contact agroforestry users.

-- Policy: the evolution, characteristics and distribution of agroforestry in Flanders (and by extension Europe) is relevant for policy actors and can help to concretise certain ambitions and actions (locally) and to measure the impact of certain measures.
+- Policy: the evolution, characteristics and distribution of agroforestry in Flanders (and by extension Europe) is relevant for policy actors and can help to concretise specific ambitions and actions (locally) and to measure the impact of specific measures.

 The map is provided with useful symbols that facilitate your search.
 Symbols are linked to (1) a type of agroforestry system or (2) a theme, namely: